ElijahRomer/EmployeeDatabase/README.md

 * **Update an employee's manager** - Shows list of employees and prompts to enter the employees ID,then select their new manager.

 ### Delete
 These selections allow a user to delete existing data from the database.
 They *will* mutate the database, and carry the biggest potential for error as their deletion effects will cascade.
 For example, deleting a department will also delete all of it's roles and employees.
 Deleting a role, will also delete all employees in that role.
+Finally, deleting an employee that is a **Manager** will delete all of their direct reports.
 For this reason, each of these prompts does have a confirmation option before proceeding to prevent accidental loss of data.

 * **Delete a company department** - Prompts to select the department, then confirms to be sure.
 * **Delete a company role** - Prompts to select the role, then confirms to be sure.